Table of Contents

 - Ensure everything works on different devices.

-- Fix bugs and broken links.
+- Fix bugs and repair broken links.

 Phase 5: Launch

-- Go live during a low-traffic time.
+- Go live during a low-traffic period.

 - Announce the change to your users and team.